JohnBinford/AppleWood-Pointe/CraftsMen/Jim-E/readme.md

   </tr>
  </table>

-- Jim has a large assortment of Bessel Clamps and some nice Ryobi hadnheld tools!
+- Jim has a large assortment of Bessel Clamps and some nice Ryobi handheld tools!